 - the employee may raise issues directly with their own manager.

-However an allegation arises, the type of allegation can affect your rights and obligations as an employer.
+Regardless of how an allegation arises, the type of allegation can affect your rights and obligations as an employer.

+You have different rights in respect of serious misconduct than other types of employee behaviour.
 Serious misconduct is a term used to describe serious offences.
 For example, these offences include:

 - theft;